 -

-These rates increase further in times of crisis, including during the COVID pandemic, as a result of natural disasters, conflict or other factors.
-In times of war, gender-based violence, and in particular sexual violence, are often used as a weapon of war to create fear, terrorize populations, or as an element of genocide.
+GBV rates increase further in times of crisis, including during the COVID pandemic, as a result of natural disasters and conflict.
+In war, gender-based violence, and in particular sexual violence, are often used as a weapon of war to create fear, terrorize populations, or as an element of genocide.

 -